agda/agda-base/README.md

 # agda-base
-This is an experimental base library which is supposed to contain basic things, like functional datastructures and reflection code.
+This is an experimental base library which is supposed to contain basic things, like basic datatypes and reflection code.
 Equality (in the sense of typal/propositional equality) is out of scope (with the possible exception of things like 'primQNameEquality' or for example the inductively defined equality on the naturals).

 # contributions, comments and suggestions